MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 The pre-scan process is fairly complicated; however, there are some basic rules:

-1. When a folder in the root of a user’s /My Drive conflicts with a folder in another user’s /My Drive/subfolder, the subfolder always will win.
+1. When a folder in the root of a user's /My Drive conflicts with a folder in another user's /My Drive/subfolder, the subfolder always will win.
 Root folders never take priority over a subfolder during a conflict.
 2. If a folder, which exists as a subfolder, is in different locations for different users, our app transfers ownership of the entire folder and all of its contents to the higher priority user, and shares it again with the user that lost the conflict.

 Here is a visual guide to the pre-scan decision process: